Aurora (province): Demographics

+On the 2010 census survey, Tagalogs numbered 91,219, Ilocanos 67,861, Bicolano 14,250, Kankanaey 4,494, Bisaya 4,786, Umiray Dumagat 1,267, and Cebuano 1,777.

 There are also pockets of Bugkalots & Negritos, called Dumagats.
 Most Dumagats are living in the hillsides or mountains.
 They are believed to have result from a fusion of Austronesian and Melanesian ancestries, and survive from fishing and hunting.
-There are three kinds of Dumagats in Aurora province, the Umiray Dumagat, Casiguran Dumagat, and the Palanan Dumagat.
+There are three kinds of Dumagats in Aurora province, the Umiray Dumagat, Casiguran Dumagat, and the Palanan Dumagat; minor Dumagat groups are called Southern Alta or Alta Kabulowan, Northern Alta or Edimala, and Tagabulós.
+Bugkalots are the second tribe indigenous to Aurora, most of them live in Dipaculao & Maria Aurora.